Updated November, 2020

 Sherrie Fabrizi Allbritten blogs at Travel by Sherrie Affair.

-Heritage Tourism in Skåne, Sweden
+Finding family in Skåne, Sweden

 Before my first trip to Sweden, I only knew that the Henning family was from Skåne, the southernmost region of Sweden.
 My uncles threw around some Swedish phrases when I was a kid, and that’s about all I knew.
 Frankly, I had few expectations of any meaningful exploration of my Swedish ancestry.